AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 events.
 Qi is capable of storing any data type you care to define.
 The only requirement is that the data type must have one or more properties that constitute an ordered key.
 While a timestamp is a very common type of key, any ordered value is permitted.
-Our sample type uses an integer.
+This example uses an integer type.

 Each data stream is associated with a QiType, so that only events conforming to that type can be inserted into the stream.
 The first step in Qi programming, then, is to define the types for your tenant.

-A QiType has the following properties: Id, Name, Description, QiTypeCode, and Properties.
+A QiType has the following properties:

+- Id
+- Name
+- Description
+- QiTypeCode
+- Properties.

-The type "Id" is the identifier for a particular type.
-"Name" and "Description" are optional string properties to describe the type.
+The ``Id`` property is the identifier for a particular type. ``Name`` and ``Description`` are optional string properties that describe the type.
-"QiTypeCode" is used to identify the datatypes stored by the QiType.
-The file *QiObjects.js* enumerates the available datatypes the qiTypeCodeMap.
+``QiTypeCode`` is used to identify the datatypes that are stored by the QiType.
+The file *QiObjects.js* enumerates the available datatypes in the qiTypeCodeMap.

-A type definition in Qi consists of one or more "Properties."
+A type definition in Qi consists of one or more *Properties*.
 Each property has its own type.
-This can be a simple data type like integer or string, or a previously defined complex QiType.
-This allows for the creation of nested data types - QiTypes whose properties may be user-defined types.
+The type can be a simple data type such as integer or string, or a previously defined complex QiType, which allows the creation of nested data types; that is, QiTypes whose properties may be user-defined types.

 From QiObjects.js: